UniversalTourist/hazelsinki/hazelsinki2025/content/about.md

   <div style="flex: 2; min-width: 250px;">
     <h2></h2>
     <p>Outside the data world, I wear a few other hats:<br>
-   💃 I teach Lindy Hop at Black Peppers in Helsinki — it’s all about rhythm, joy, and connection.<br>
+   💃 I teach Lindy Hop at Black Pepper Swing in Helsinki — it’s all about rhythm, joy, and connection.<br>
    💪 I keep moving with body training to stay grounded and strong.<br>
    🎶 And when things slow down, I strum a little ukulele — music helps me recharge and stay playful.</p>
   </div>